joelparkerhenderson/issues/README.md

   * Participants (Pt): who is involved, such as users, employees, partners, specific people, etc.

   * Symptoms (Sx): what is going wrong on the surface, such as the users' perspectives, or triggers, or alerts, etc.

+  * Investigations (Ix): what is happening to research the issue, such as the steps, or results, etc.

   * History (Hx): relevant background information, such as prior similar issues, or reports, or references, etc.